-How to Remove Gas and Diesel Stains and Odor from Washable Clothes
+Gas and Diesel Stains and Odor on Washable Clothes

-Since gasoline and diesel are petroleum oil-based stains, they need to be pretreated using a solvent-based stain removal product, like Shout, Zout or Spray 'n Wash.
-If you don't have a solvent-based pretreater, apply a bit of enzyme-based heavy-duty liquid detergent (Tide or Persil are leading heavy-duty brands) to the stain and work it in by gently rubbing with a soft bristle brush.
+Since gasoline and diesel are petroleum oil-based stains, they need to be pretreated using a solvent-based stain removal product, If you don't have a solvent-based pretreater, apply a bit of enzyme-based heavy-duty liquid detergent (Tide or Persil are leading heavy-duty brands) to the stain and work it in by gently rubbing with a soft bristle brush.
 Allow the stain remover to work for at least fifteen minutes before washing.

 After pretreatment, wash the garment as usual in the hottest water appropriate for the fabric according to the care label.
 Inspect the garment for stains and sniff for odors before drying and repeat treatment if necessary.